 In addition to customized information such as highlighted products of our eBook collections, the newsletters feature discount offers, award news or conference announcements.

-New Book Alerts, for example, are monthly notifications that give readers a concise overview and help them to quickly find those new books that are relevant to their work.
+New Book Alerts are monthly notifications that give readers a concise overview and help them to quickly find those new books that are relevant to their work.

 Amazon, Google and other partners